Saints and Soldiers: The Void

-Saints and Soldiers: The Void is a 2014 war drama film directed and written by Ryan Little, and is the third installment in the Saints and Soldiers franchise, following Saints and Soldiers and Saints and Soldiers: Airborne Creed.
+Saints and Soldiers: The Void (also known as Saints and Soldiers: Battle of the Tanks), is a 2014 war drama film directed and written by Ryan Little.
+It serves as the third installment in the Saints and Soldiers film series, and is a standalone sequel to Saints and Soldiers: Airborne Creed.
 The film stars K. Danor Gerald, Adam Gregory, and Matt Meese.
 The Void was the most expensive of the Saints and Soldiers films due to its use of tanks.
 It was filmed in Alpine, Utah.
 The film received mixed reviews with some critics calling it a "riveting drama" and some critics stating that more focus on writing and execution would have improved the film.
-In some countries the film is called Saints and Soldiers: Battle of the Tanks.

 Plot

+In May 1945, remnants of the German army continue to fight in the Harz mountains.
+The opening narration explains that the rapid advance of Allied forces into Germany left a widening gap between those Allied forces that advanced the furthest – the frontline spearhead – and the "critical rearguard" following them; and that this stretch of land, full of battle debris, is nicknamed "The Void" by American troops.

-In May 1945, remnants of the German Army continue to fight in the Harz mountains, nicknamed "The Void" by American troops.
-An American M18 Hellcat tank destroyer, "The Avenging Angel", fires on a German prison and liberates the Allied prisoners held there, including Lieutenant Goss (Ben Urie).
-The next day the prisoners are to be transported to the rear by Sergeant Jesse Owens (K. Danor Gerald) and Private Perry (Alex Boyé).
+An American M18 Hellcat tank destroyer, "The Avenging Angel", fires on the watchtower of a German POW camp, allowing the Allied prisoners held there to flee, including a British lieutenant, Goss (Ben Urie).
+The next day the freed prisoners are to be transported to the rear by a convoy, with two of the trucks driven by Sergeant Jesse Owens, formerly 827th Tank Destroyer Battalion but now reassigned to a support role (K. Danor Gerald), and Private Perry (Alex Boyé).
 Owens is not respected by some of the white soldiers because he is African-American.

-Captain Briton McConkie orders Sergeant John Atwood, commander of the Angel, and Max Whitaker, to take their respective tanks to clear the roads of any Germans to protect Owens' and Perry's convoy.
-The two tanks travel along the roads, with some tension arising between Private Daniel Barlow (Matt Meese) and Rodney Mitchell.
-Corporal Carey Simms (Adam Gregory) stops the arguments.
-The convoy comes across a fake body in the road, where a hidden German Panzer III tank fires, destroying Perry's truck, killing everyone inside.
-The Germans open fire at Owens's truck, and he and Goss manage to escape.
-Further encounters ensue, ending when Owens destroys a German tank with a panzerfaust.
-Barlow and Mitchell reconcile from their previous arguments, and Simms and Owens befriend one another over the course of the conflict.
+Captain Briton McConkie orders Sgt.
+John Atwood, commander of the Angel, and Sgt.
+Max Whitaker commanding another M18 nicknamed the Annie, to clear out an area still defended by Germans.
+Atwood's crew includes Corporal Carey Simms (Adam Gregory), Private Daniel Barlow (Matt Meese) and Rodney Mitchell (Michael Todd Behrens); there is some bickering between the latter two.
+Meanwhile, Owens' and Perry's trucks come across a fake body in the road, where a hidden German Panzer III tank fires, destroying Perry's truck, killing everyone inside.
+The Germans then open fire at Owens' truck, and only Owens and Goss survive and manage to escape.

+After encountering a German family (and letting them go despite realizing that the man was in the German army quite recently, and still had a loaded pistol in his belongings), the crews of the two M18 come across Owens and Goss who have evaded the pursuing Germans soldiers.
+The crews of the M18s now realize that there is at least one German tank waiting in ambush.
+Unable to contact the headquarters by radio, the crews of the M18s decide to take on the Germans.
+As it turns out, there are three German tanks.
+One of the M18s, the Annie, is destroyed with everyone except Whitaker being killed.
+The Angel escapes but Atwood is killed.